aaker/netsapiens-loadgenerator/README.md

 ## Disclaimer

 This application is unsupported by netsapiens/crexendo and is designed for a sample application, test tool and learning use case.
 Any support or advancement would be a community effort only with no warranties or SLAs.
+These are also real calls that will be tracked against any license or session limits.

 ## Usage
 You should run 1 server per target SiPbx servers.
 Can be run anywhere that can access SiPbx SIP enpoint and Api.
-Note there is network usage so beware of hidden costs there.
+Note there is network usage so beware of hidden costs there if using a provider charging for network.

 ## Main User Generation logic
 * Application will create up MAX_DOMAIN number of domains using a random name generation tool.
 The randomness is controlled by the SEED variable in the .env so repeated running will return similar names.
 * The tool is designed to create domains in random sizes, 1% of the domains will be > 1k users.
 5% will be >100 and the remaining will be random between 30 and 80 users per domain.
 * Each domain will be randomly assinged at leasst 1 phonenumber, but up to 10 depending on the size of the domain.
 The Area code will be random and the last 4 numbers will be random as well.
 The NXX will be 555 to avoid overlap with real numbers.
 * For each domain the tool will create N number of users with Random First & last name as well as putting the client in a Random site based on a random city name generated.
 Its 1 site per 30 users in the domain.
-* Each User will get 1
+* Each User will get 1 device with a random secure password and 50% of those users will also get a MAC address addedd to the ndp.
+* The application will create a recording record for every X number of users.
+Configurable via RECORDING_DIVISER in .env.
+Example 4 woudl be 25% of the calls would get recorded.
+* Each domain will get at least 1 callqueue, but app will generate up to 8, 1 per every 10 users.
+* Every queue will get agents added, at the rate of 10% of the users in the domain or a min of 4 per queue.
+The agents are selected at random.

 ## Calling feautures Features
-* Regististration including full auth (udp, tcp and tls)
+* Regististration including full auth (udp, tcp and tls).
+TLS still in progress.
-* SIP SUBSCRIBE (MWI and Prsence)
+* SIP SUBSCRIBE (MWI and Prsence) total of 5 per registration on average.
 * Agents in Callqueues capable of taking calls.
-* Inbound calls dispatched to call queues and agent.
+* Inbound calls dispatched to call queues and agent through normal inbound connection, DID table, etc.. flow

 ### Installation